Richard W. Dorgan: Family

-His brother (and oldest sibling), Thomas Aloysius Dorgan (April 29, 1877 – May 2, 1929), was a prominent cartoonist and creator of "Indoor Sports," as well as a well-known sportswriter.
+His brother (and oldest sibling), Thomas Aloysius "Tad" Dorgan (April 29, 1877 – May 2, 1929), was a prominent cartoonist and creator of "Indoor Sports," as well as a well-known sportswriter.

 Another brother, John L. "Ike" Dorgan (April 15, 1879 – December 27, 1960), was a bookbinder, boxing manager (for Harry Ebbets and Charles Francis "Frank" Moran, known as "The Fighting Dentist"), press agent (for boxing promoter George L. "Tex" Rickard), and publicity manager for the Madison Square Garden.
 He was a founding partner of The Ring magazine in February 1922 and remained with this influential publication until his retirement in 1930.

 A third brother, Joseph V. "Joe" Dorgan (December 25, 1894 – May 8, 1945), a cartoonist in his own right, was a Seaman Second Class in the U.S. Navy during World War I. Joe enlisted in October 1917 and was assigned to the USS SC-338 (a submarine chaser) by January 1918 at New York, where he was a member of the crew until the ship's return to New York in 1919.
 He kept a daily diary of events over this interval, annotated with cartoons and photographs, which was privately published in 1997 as The Guy Sleeping Over Me Is Misty in the Peak: World War One Naval Diaries of Joseph V. Dorgan.